 Luna is an amazing girl.
 She was rescued a few months ago at 5 months of age weighing only 3 1/2 pounds, literally starving to death.
 Read about her initial plight.

-Just when we thought Luna was ready for adoption, she had a recurring upper respiratory infection (URI).
+Just when we thought Luna was ready for adoption, she had recurring upper respiratory infections (URIs).
 We took her back to the vet and discovered she has a dental condition called stomatitis.
 This is a painful inflammation of a cat’s gums (and sometimes elsewhere in their mouth).
-In Luna’s case, her vet thinks the stomatitis had caused her recurring URI because the inflammation was affecting her nose and throat.
+In Luna’s case, her vet thinks the stomatitis had caused her recurring URIs because the inflammation was affecting her nose and throat.

-If you would like to help us continue to provide care for this wonderful little kitty, please consider being her Guardian Angel.
+If you would like to help us cover her vet costs, please consider being her Guardian Angel.

 Thank you Janet and Debbie – again – for being Luna’s Guardian Angels.